backstage-technical-services/hub/docs/Our Tools.md

 bugs in future).

-SonarCloud is a required CI step for all Pull Requests and builds on `master`, with some checks that have to pass in order for the code to be considered healthy:
+SonarCloud is a required CI step for all Pull Requests and builds on `main`, with some checks that have to pass in order for the code to be considered healthy:

 * Test coverage > 70%